 Employees are an easy target because most have adopted poor cyber security habits (such as using the same password for everything!) and bring these same practices into the workplace.
 No matter how many security tools you have, an employee with poor cyber security habits is a risk.

 Cyber criminals also know that many employees are either negligent, or simply too busy to notice malicious tactics, and use this to their advantage.
-This is why phishing—the to lure the recipient into opening a malicious link or file—is such a popular means for threat actors looking to breach your systems.
+This is why social engineering is such a popular technique for threat actors looking to breach your systems.

 5. You work with third-party vendors

 Supply chain attacks are a major risk that any organization working with third-party vendors should recognize and protect against.
 Just as employees can be a weak link, so can your suppliers and partners.
-The problem is even if you have your own cyber security set up properly, your vendors may not.
+Even if you have your own cyber security set up properly, your vendors may not.

 In one case, the point-of-sale (POS) system in thousands of Target stores was infected with malware, breaching the credit and debit card information of .
 An investigation concluded that cyber criminals infiltrated the POS system by stealing the credentials of one of Target’s vendors.